 In 2006, researchers completed a study that inquired whether ethnic minorities' negative attitudes and perceptions towards research impede research participation or whether these groups are given fewer opportunities to participate [84].
 The researchers systematically identified 20 health studies that reported consent rates by ethnicity and race, collectively representing 700,000 individuals who consented to participate in a diverse range of health studies.
-They found that although the consent rates did not differ significantly by ethnicity or race, whites were more frequently offered the opportunity to participate compared to their ethnic minority counterparts in some studies.
+They found that although the consent rates did not differ significantly by ethnicity or race, White Americans were more frequently offered the opportunity to participate compared to their ethnic minority counterparts in some studies.
 The authors concluded that there is a need for researchers to provide greater access to ethnic minorities rather than targeting education and awareness to ethnic minorities.

 Logistical barriers can also impede research participation.
-This can include finding time constraints, transportation barriers, financial stress, and family conflict [177].
+This can include finding time constraints, transportation barriers, financial stress, and family conflict [177; 209].
+Furthermore, research participants often feel that their time was wasted if they never receive information about the final findings.
+This is particularly an issue in medical research, in which test results or information about the medical condition may be personally beneficial [209].